Erl-koenig/obsidian-checkboxReorder/README.md

 - Press CTRL + P (cmd + P on mac) and run "Reorder checkboxes in list"
 - simple plugin that puts checked checkboxes to the end of a list
-- command can be bound to a hotkey
+- For convenience, use a keyboard shortcut to bind the command

 Input:
 - [x] Groceries